VeronicaMaki-Marttunen/VeronicaMaki-Marttunen.github.io/blog.md

 "Academia is broken.
 What can we do?"
 ---

-PhD students and postdocs are the the groups in academia that suffer the most psychological  problems.
-Anxiety, depression and sleeping problems are fairly common.
-In my case, insomnic nights carry with me day after day.
+PhD students and postdoctoral researchers are  the groups in academia that face the most significant psychological challenges.
+Anxiety, depression, and sleep disorders are prevalent according to recent surveys.

 And they are led by those who actually have it best: proffesors and leaders.
 Can this work?